Lay3rLabs/wavs-safe/components/dao-agent/README.md

 - **AI-Powered Decision Making**: Uses LLMs to interpret requests and decide on appropriate financial actions
 - **ETH Transfers**: Securely sends ETH to allowed addresses
 - **Smart Contract Interaction**: Calls functions on verified contracts like ERC20 tokens
+- **Dynamic Balance Checking**: Queries on-chain balances for ETH and ERC20 tokens in real-time
 - **Configurable Behavior**: Customizable through JSON configuration that can be loaded from HTTP or IPFS

 ## Configuration